The Bojax: Recording

-Their next single, "Fast Life," was also recorded at Mark V and released on Panther.
+Their next single, "Fast Life", was also recorded at Mark V and released on Panther.
 Rudy Wyatt was more involved on this record, not only producing, but also songwriting and contributing the lead guitar part, as well as singing background vocals.
-Two drummers played on the track which was intentionally done in a high key to stretch the top of Holliday's vocal register, to achieve a Stevie Winwood-like effect.
-Wyatt instructed the engineer to record the song in "the red," overloading each channel to get a distorted effect.
-"Don't Look Back," the flipside, was recorded without overdubs in a small two-track studio in Travelers Rest, South Carolina, with engineer Don Dudley.
+Two drummers played on the track which was intentionally done in a high key to stretch the top of Holliday's vocal register, to achieve a Steve Winwood-like effect.
+Wyatt instructed the engineer to record the song in "the red", overloading each channel to get a distorted effect.
+"Don't Look Back", the flipside, was recorded without overdubs in a small two-track studio in Travelers Rest, South Carolina, with engineer Don Dudley.
 By the time of the session, Jimmy Summey had replaced Mack on bass, and Cecil Wyche was added on organ.
-The Bojax' subsequent single, "I've Enjoyed As Much Of You As I Can Stand" and "So Glad," was recorded in Atlanta, Georgia at LeFevres Studio, with the lineup including Bobby Holliday on vocals, Edwin Bayne on guitar, Jim Summey on bass, Cecil Wyche on keyboards, and Lyn Cook on drums.
-Will Hammond and his musical partner, Jim Stafford (Hammond and Stafford were playing as a duo in Atlanta) Stafford and wrote and produced both songs, which were the first that the Bojax recorded using overdubs.
+The Bojax's subsequent single, "I've Enjoyed As Much Of You As I Can Stand" and "So Glad", was recorded in Atlanta, Georgia at LeFevres Studio, with the lineup including Bobby Holliday on vocals, Edwin Bayne on guitar, Jim Summey on bass, Cecil Wyche on keyboards, and Lyn Cook on drums.
+Will Hammond and his musical partner, Jim Stafford (Hammond and Stafford were playing as a duo in Atlanta) wrote and produced both songs, which were the first that the Bojax recorded using overdubs.
 Jim Stafford overdubbed the lead guitar parts on both tunes.
 Their version of the Remains "Don't Look Back" became a local hit in 1968.